 Disable VPN or third-party Antivirus Program.

 If you’re using a proxy or a VPN connection, then try disabling that first.
 Because some VPN services indirectly interfere with the DNS server.
-To check VPN is enabled or not – open Windows 11 settings app > click on Network & Internet from the left pane > VPN.
+To check whether VPN is enabled or not – open Windows 11 settings app > click on Network & Internet from the left pane > VPN.
 (You can also check for proxy servers from the same “Network & Internet” settings.)

 If active VPN is not visible in Windows 11 settings App.
 Then, do check your system tray to find if any VPN service is running in the background or not.
 Also, you can use any speed test site to find out.